blmalone/website/docs/zkvm/quickstart.md

 Alternatively, you can start building by using one of these [demo applications], which work out-of-the-box.

-If you're looking to integrate the zkVM into blockchain applications, you'll want to check out the [Bonsai Quick Start].
+If you're looking to integrate the zkVM into blockchain applications, you'll want to check out the [Bonsai Quick Start] page.

 ## Building and Running zkVM Applications